Jingyi221/PwC-Switzerland-Power-BI-Job-Simulation/README.md

 Task 1 - Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

-Overall customer satisfaction
+-Overall customer satisfaction
-Overall calls answered/abandoned
+-Overall calls answered/abandoned
-Calls by time
+-Calls by time
-Average speed of answer
+-Average speed of answer
-Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
+-Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

 Task 2 - A few weeks after presenting your dashboard to the management, the Retention Manager from the telecom reaches out to you directly.
 He was impressed by your work and asked if you can put together a dashboard about customer retention.